-It’s Time To Get Ready For Summer
+It’s Time To Start Preparing For Summer

 1. Work.
 Working during the summer is a great opportunity to make money and learn independence.
 Have your teen do some research: look for job fairs in your community, talk to the guidance counselor about opportunities, or just pick up the phone and call around to see if someone is hiring.
 (Having your teen make the call is ever better.)
 Working as a counselor or a lifeguard at a local camp is also a good option.